jsfix-ci/cloudyday/README.md

 ### Code Quality

 ESLint is included.
-Run ESLint test with `npm run eslint`.
+Run ESLint test with `npm run test-eslint`.

 ### Quality Assurance

 Mocha, Chai, Enzyme and Karma are used.
 Nightwatch should be on the way for feature testing.
-Run Mocha tests with `npm run test`.
+Run Mocha tests with `npm run test-mocha`.

 ### DevOps